-HST 101 WORLD CIVILIZATION I 3 Credits
+HST 101 WORLD CIVILIZATION I

 This course is the first half of a two-semester sequence.
 It examines aspects of the major social, political, economic, religious, and intellectual developments of world civilization from earliest times to the seventeenth century.

-Emphasis is placed on the ideas and institutions which have shaped the culture of world civilization.
-Pre- or Corequisites: ENG 096/097 and RDG 096/097 (passing grade of "C" or better for each), or placement.
+Emphasis is placed on the ideas and institutions that have shaped the culture of world civilization.
+Pre- or Co-requisites: ENG 096 and RDG 096 (passing grade of "C" or better for each), or placement.